walterhiggins/blog/posts/AriannaMilkshake.md

 > site, kicked up plenty.
 >
 > He went on something of a rant about it, writing that The Huffington
-> Post&#146;s overly aggressive approach to aggregation at the time &#151; in which
+> Post's overly aggressive approach to aggregation at the time - in which
-> content is rewritten, links are buried, and very little is added &#151;
+> content is rewritten, links are buried, and very little is added -
 > yielded all of 57 page views for the original item.
 >  -- [Guidelines Proposed for Content Aggregation Online - NYTimes.com][1]